JDBDT/jdbdt/src/site/markdown/DBSetup.md

     // 2.
 OR insert data in USER table (does not clear previous contents). insert(data);

+## Cleaning data
+<a name="Clean"></a>

+Database data may be cleaned up using one of the following methods:

+1. `deleteAll(t)` clears  the entire contents of table `t` using a DELETE statement without an associated WHERE clause.
+2. `deleteAllWhere(t, where, [,args])` clears the contents of `t` using a DELETE statement with a WHERE clause `where` and optional WHERE clause arguments `args`.
+3. `truncate(t)` clears `t` using a TRUNCATE TABLE statement.

+Note that `truncate` may be faster than `deleteAll`, but the associated TRUNCATE TABLE statement may not respect integrity constraints and has variable semantics for different database engines (e.g., <a href="https://en.wikipedia.org/wiki/Truncate_(SQL)">see here</a>).
+Some engines do not support table truncation altogether (for instance SQLite).

+*Illustration*

+    import static org.jdbdt.JDBDT.*;
+    import org.jdbdt.DB;
+    import org.jdbdt.Table;
+    ...
+    DB db = ...;
+    Table t = table(db, "USER")
+	         .columns("ID", "LOGIN", "NAME", "PASSWORD", "CREATED");
+	...
+	// 1.
+Clear table using a DELETE statement. deleteAll(t);

+	// 2.
+Delete all users whose login matches a certain filter String loginFilter = ...;
+	deleteAll(t, "LOGIN LIKE ?", loginFilter);

+	// 3.
+Clear table using TRUNCATE.
+	truncate(t);

 ## Save and restore
 <a name="SaveAndRestore"></a>